nd-nuclear-theory/mcscript-ncci/docs/task-dictionary-guide.md

 TODO 03/21/24 (mac): postprocessor parameters need to be documented

+- `postprocessor_mask`: `list[tuple]`
+  - set of masks to apply, each given as a tuple of a mask function and a parameter dictionary to provide to that function
+  - see docstrings for individual mask functions in `masks.py`

 - `postprocessor_reverse_canonicalization`: `bool`, optional
   - apply canonicalization constraint on transitions in the anticanonical (qnf>qni) sense, rather than the default canonical (qnf<qni) sense